 VR 3-DoF, 8K, 17:00, 4-channel interactive audio.

-A 17th-century artwork of the Dutch explorer Abel Tasman becomes the starting point for a darkly absurd vision of the future - one shaped by fake news, rampant consumerism, neo-colonialism, and irreversible climate change.
-In the 360-view VR film Revival Roadshow, Anne Fehres and Luke Conroy weave together sharp critiques of media consumption, legacies, and their continuing impact on a future that feels both speculative and alarmingly plausible.
+A 17th-century painting of the Dutch explorer Abel Tasman becomes the starting point for a darkly absurd vision of the future - one shaped by fake news, rampant consumerism, suffocating plastic pollution, and irreversible climate change.
+In Revival Roadshow, Anne Fehres and Luke Conroy weave together sharp critiques of media consumption, colonial legacies, and their continuing impact on a future that feels both speculative and alarmingly plausible.

 THE WORLD PREMIERE WAS AT THE INTERNATIONAL FILM FESTIVAL ROTTERDAM FROM 30 JAN - 9 FEB 2025